 Physics Joints

 Dynamic joints can be used to simulate complex mechanisms and linkages.
 Joints specify how two rigid bodies can move relative to each other.
-Some joints can also be driven by motors using positional or velocity control, which incorporate a feedback loop.
-Please visit our API documentation site for further details.
+Some joints can also be driven by motors using position or velocity control, which incorporate a feedback loop.
+Please see the API documentation for more details.

 Types